Xinyi-Ding/Scolarly-Net/Documents/ArchitectureDesign.md

 - **Advantages:** Presents a robust solution for HTTP requests with a promise-based API, simplifying server communication.
 - **Justification:** Axios's widespread adoption and ease of use make it the best choice for our project, especially considering the need for efficient communication between the system's front end and the back end.

-#### `ECharts`
+#### `vis.js`
-- **Chosen Over:** D3.js, Chart.js
+- **Chosen Over:** ECharts, Chart.js
-- **Advantages:** Offers comprehensive charting and interactive visualization capabilities, crucial for academic data representation.
+- **Advantages:** Provides extensive charting and dynamic visualization features essential for detailed academic data presentation.
-- **Justification**:_ ECharts strikes a balance between customization and ease of use, making it suitable for the advanced data analysis and visualization required by our users, from students conducting literature reviews to companies engaging in market analysis.
+- **Justification:** vis.js offers an optimal mix of customizability and user-friendliness, catering to our user base's sophisticated data analysis and visualization needs, ranging from students performing literature reviews to businesses conducting market research.

 #### `FastAPI`
 - **Chosen Over:** Flask, Django REST framework